Tkocean/Aurora/README.md

     - 2025
     - 1.25 Warning: This is a major update that optimizes the file architecture, eliminates many unnecessary items, and optimizes performance on devices.
     - 1.30 Updating the configuration.
+    - 2.04 Updated crond execution time to default to once every 5 minutes.

 ## Acknowledgements